Vinayki-Khare/Go_Green/README.md

-Install xampp.

-Put your project folder inside xampp>htdocs.

-Open xampp control pannel and start Apache & MySQL server.

-Open localhost/phpmyadmin in the browser then click on new and create a database.

-Inside that database import the SQL file from project folder in the phpmyadmin.

-To run the project hit the localhost/projectFolderName in browser.
+To run the project in browser.

+Open project on Visual Studio.

+Open index file of the project.

+Press Ctrl + Shift + O.